 There is a difference between “giving up” and “letting go.”
 You shouldn’t give up on a business, because it’s “too hard.”
 However, you should let go of a business idea when evidence proves it won’t make a profit.
 If you choose to stay on a sinking ship and drown in the ocean (or get eaten by a shark), whose fault is that?
 Save yourself!
 Another ship will arrive before you know it.

 Want to fire up your friends so they can have a successful day, too?
-Share these motivational quotes on Facebook and Twitter.
-Tell us your favorite quote in the comments!
+Share these motivational quotes on Facebook (and tell me which one is your #1 favorite motivational quote in the comments). :)

 Read more articles by Daniel Wallen:

 - 10 Things Highly Effective People Don’t Do

 - 4 Simple but Powerful Ways to Be More Efficient Every Day

 - Freelancing 101: How to Be Productive at Home (When You’d Rather Be Watching Netflix)